Allen-yang3/SNIS/README.md

  # MQSim Linux Convergence Test Readme

 SNIS is an iterative storage-network simulator which evaluates dis-aggregated storage systems.
-SNIS integrates the existing storage and network simulators NS3 simulator for RDMA (NS3-RDMA) and MQSim simulator for SSD
+SNIS integrates storage and network simulations to model the end-to-end performance of disaggregated storage systems and conducts multiple rounds of simulations to update arrival times of read/write requests.

 ## Getting Started

 To run the MQSim Linux Simulator, ensure that the correct versions of Linux, Python, GCC and G++ are used For this project, we use:

-- Ubuntu Linux 22.04
+- Ubuntu Linux 22.04.
-- GCC/G++ 5 for the linux simulator and python 2.
+- GCC/G++ 5 and python 2 NS3 Simulator.
-- MQSim runs in Python 3 however python 2 can be used and is recommended.
+- Python 3 for MQSim and SNIS.
-- All setup should be done under ssd_work_space/simulation
+- All setup for NS3 should be done under ssd_work_space/simulation.